endojs/Jessie/README.md

 ### No Direct eval

 The ES-strict `eval` can be used for both direct and indirect eval.
-SES and TinySES both support indirect eval.
-The Realms and Frozen Realms shims cannot support direct eval.
+SES, TinySES, and Jessie all support indirect eval.
+The Realms shim cannot support direct eval.
 Direct eval can only be supported once platforms provide native support for Realms.
-Till then, to avoid confusion, SES and TinySES implementations will omit the syntax of direct eval.
+Till then, to avoid confusion, SES, TinySES, and Jessie implementations omit the syntax of direct eval.
 However, this syntax remains part of SES as specified.
-TinySES omits direct eval by design.
+TinySES and Jessie omit direct eval by design.

 ### Must freeze API Surface Before Use.